arc-eng/cli-demo/generate-rank-select/analysis/analyze-test-results.md

 ### Developer Pain Point
 The demo addresses the pain point of **analyzing and fixing failed unit tests**.
 Developers often spend significant time identifying why tests fail and determining the necessary code changes to make them pass.

-### How PR Pilot CLI Helps
+### How Arcane CLI Helps
-The PR Pilot CLI automates the process of analyzing test failures and suggesting code fixes.
+The Arcane CLI automates the process of analyzing test failures and suggesting code fixes.
 Here's a step-by-step breakdown of how it works in this demo:

 1. **Template Rendering**: The CLI uses a Jinja template to structure the analysis.
 2. **Test Execution**: It runs the test script (`test_fibonacci.py`) and captures the output.